genesiscommunitysuccess/docs/autommated-docs-updates/README.md

 ### Service Checks

-The application includes comprehensive service checks that can be enabled via the `RUN_SERVICE_CHECKS` environment variable.
-When enabled, the script will:
+The application includes comprehensive service checks that can be run using the `checks` script.
+When run, the script will:

 1. **Filesystem Service Tests**:
    - Test grep functionality for searching documentation